YingLiu4203/angular-book/ch03/ch03-add-new-component.md

 An Angular component usually has three files that work togerther to define a view and its behaviors.
 To create a new component, it is easier to use the Angular CLI than to create them manually.

 Run `ng generate component heroes`, the command create a new folder `src/app/heroes/` and generates four new files in the folder.
 In addition to the component class file `heroes.component.ts`, html file `heroes.component.html`, and css file `heroes.component.css`, there is a file named `heroes.component.spec.ts`.
-It is a unit test file that you can delete and ignore now.
+A file with postfix of `.spec.ts` is a unit test file.
+You don't use it now and can delete it.

 ## 2 Create a Hero Class